cohere-ai/cohere-toolkit/README.md

   - You can turn on the Assistants view that uses `src/interfaces/assistants_web` instead.
 - **Backend API** - in `src/backend` this follows a similar structure to the [Cohere Chat API](https://docs.cohere.com/reference/chat) but also include customizable elements:
   - **Model** - you can customize with which provider you access Cohere's Command models.
 By default included in the toolkit is Cohere's Platform, Sagemaker, Azure, Bedrock, HuggingFace, local models.
 [More details here.](/docs/command_model_providers.md)
   - **Retrieval**- you can customize tools and data sources that the application is run with.
-By default, we have configured a Langchain data retriever to test RAG on Wikipedia and your own uploaded documents.
-It is possible to add any tool including any tools or retrievers from LangChain or LlamaIndex.
-You can also use a connector you have created.
 - **Service Deployment Guides** - we also include guides for how to deploy the toolkit services in production including with AWS, GCP and Azure.
 [More details here.](/docs/service_deployments.md)

 ## Contributing